FilecoinFoundationWeb/filecoin-foundation/src/content/pages/ecosystem-explorer/project-form.md

   title: "Add a Project"
   description:
     [
       "Let's get started with some basic information about what you're building.
-Please submit your project to the Filecoin ecosystem page below.", "Want to be a featured project?",
+Please submit your project to the Filecoin ecosystem page below.
+To update an existing project, send an email to [info@fil.org](mailto:info@fil.org).", "Want to be a featured project?
+Share your project page on X and tag [@filfoundation](https://twitter.com/filfoundation) to be considered!", ]
-    ]
 seo:
   title: "Add a Project to the Filecoin Ecosystem"